mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 }
 ```

-Now we can do the same for the `AsyncRoute`.
+We need to do the same for the `AsyncRoute`.

 From the diagram above we can notice that the route definition objects get translated to route rules.
-In order to preserve the `defer` definition object to the rules we need to do the following:
+In order to preserve the `defer` definition object in the rules we need to do the following:

 In `rule_set.ts` include the route's `defer` property in the `RouteRule` instantiation process: